magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 > Be aware of their weird naming: these irq groups are called "Basic" (irqs routed to the ARM CPU), "1", and "2" (irqs routed from GPU to CPU).
 For example, `IRQ basic pending`, `IRQ pending 1`, `IRQ pending 2`.
 The SoC manual has more dirty details.

 We are only interested in timer interrupts.
 The SoC manual, page 113 states that irq #1 and #3 are from the system timer.
 These irq sources belong to the irq group 1, which can be enabled using [ENABLE_IRQS_1](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/include/peripherals/irq.h#L10).
-So here is the [function](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/src/irq.c#L29) that enables system timer IRQ at #1.
+So `enable_interrupt_controller()` enables system timer IRQ at #1:

 <!--- According to the documentation, interrupts are divided into 2 banks.
 The first bank consists of interrupts `0 - 31`, each of these interrupts can be enabled or disabled by setting different bits of `ENABLE_IRQS_1` register.
 There is also a corresponding register for the last 32 interrupts - `ENABLE_IRQS_2` and a register that controls some common interrupts together with ARM local interrupts - `ENABLE_BASIC_IRQS` (We will talk about ARM local interrupts in the next chapter of this lesson). --->